 As God pervades all nature and human beings, His transcendentalism was a basic tenet for the Mu'tazilites.
 Anthropomorphism was not the only dispute between the Mu'tazilites and the Ash'arites3.
 There were many other hot issues; the most important of them all is whether the Qur'an is created or eternal.
 For the Ash'arites, as the Qur'an is the speech of God, it has to be eternal, while, the Mu'tazilites claimed that the Qur'an is created.
 This dispute was a real ordeal in Islamic medieval theology because when you support the creation of the Qur'an, you are denying the eternity of God, as the Qur'an is the speech of God Who is eternal.
 According to Muslim orthodox, eternity is a property that is associated with God, that is why, eternal things must not ipso facto be God, as their eternity means they are eternally created by the only Eternal (God).
-It is on the same ground that orthodox Islam, even if they rejected the belief in the eternity of God4.
+It is on the same ground that orthodox Islam, even if they rejected the belief in the eternity of the world, they tolerate such a belief and regarded it as compatible with the absolute oneness of God4.

-1 "When my servants ask thee concerning me, I am indeed close (to them).
-I respond to the prayer of every suppliant when he calls on Me.
+[&]quot;When my servants ask thee concerning me, I am indeed close (to them).I respond to the prayer of every suppliant when he calls on Me.
 Let them also, with a will, listen to my call, and believe in me.
 That they may walk in the right way (Qur'an 2: 186)."